opencog/link-grammar/README.md

 See also:
 http://ftp.gnome.org/pub/gnome/binaries/win32/dependencies/regex.README

-The different build methods below are NOT regularly tested, and some link-grammar versions may have build issues.
-If you are an experienced Windows developer who knows how to make things work in the Microsoft environment, your help would be appreciated!

 BUILDING on Windows (Cygwin)
 ----------------------------
 The easiest way to have link-grammar working on MS Windows is to